JZBlank/JZBlank/README.md

 👋 Hey there!
 I'm Joyce, a rising senior attending Hunter College.
-I'm interested in web development, android application development and game development.
+I am an aspiring software engineer with interests in web development, game development and open to exploring and learning new things everyday.🌱✨